material-components/material-components-ios/howto/tutorial/README.md

 1. Create a new Xcode application:
     1. Open Xcode.
-If the launch screen is present, click “Create a new Xcode project” or go to menu File -> New -> Project….
+If the launch screen is present, click `Create a new Xcode project` or go to menu `File -> New -> Project…`.
-    1. In the template window, select “iOS” as the platform and “Single View Application” as the Application type.
-Click “Next.”
+    1. In the template window, select `iOS` as the platform and `Single View Application` as the Application type.
+Click `Next`.
-    1. Name your project “MDC-Tutorial” and choose your preferred language.
-Click “Next.”
+    1. Name your project `MDC-Tutorial` and choose your preferred language.
+Click `Next`.
     1. Choose a place to save your new project that you can remember.
-Click “Create.”
+Click `Create`.
-    1. Close your new project by going to menu File -> Close Project or holding "option+command+w".
+    1. Close your new project by going to menu `File -> Close Project` or holding `option + command + w`.
 We’ll come back to the project in a minute.
 1. Setup CocoaPods:
-    1. Open the app “Terminal.”
+    1. Open `Terminal`.
     1. If you do not already have CocoaPods installed on this system, run:
         ~~~ bash

         sudo gem install cocoapods
         ~~~
-    1. Navigate to your project's directory and create a Podfile by running:
+    1. Navigate to your project's directory and create a `Podfile` by running:
         ~~~ bash

         cd [directory of your project]
         pod init
         ~~~
-    1. Open the new Podfile in a text editor or by running:
+    1. Open the new `Podfile` in a text editor or by running:
         ~~~ bash

         open -a Xcode Podfile
         ~~~
-    1. Add the Material Components pod to the Podfile:
+    1. Add the `Material Components` pod to the `Podfile`:
         ~~~ ruby

         target 'MDC-Tutorial'